 Aqrabuamelu (from Mesopotamian mythology)

 The Aqrabuamelu or the Scorpion Men are mentioned in many myths written in the Akkadian language, with the most famous descriptions being in the Babylonian Epic of Gilgamesh.
-They were said to be guardians of the sun god Shamash and were found around his abode at the Mashu mountains.
+They were said to be guardians of the sun god Shamash and were found around his abode in the Mashu mountains.

 In terms of portrayal, the Aqrabuamelu are described to have astronomical proportions, with their heads supposedly touching the sky and their mere glances resulting in death.
 However, they were also depicted as nominally benevolent beings who warned travelers of any danger in their future journeys.